-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher.
+Requests for withdrawal should be put in writing and addressed to the headteacher.

 We would always encourage parents and carers to have a discussion with us about the intended teaching before coming to this decision.
 At this point, if the child themselves wishes to receive sex education rather than be withdrawn, the school should make arrangements for this to happen in one of the three terms before the child turns 16 - the legal age of sexual consent.